Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 8. Traffic and Weather Alerts

-One of the nice things about GPS is that it is all happening in real time.
-That means that you can be notified if there is a traffic accident or other hold-up ahead, or if you are approaching an area where there is a severe weather event occurring.
+One of the great things about GPS is that it is all happening in real time.
+That means that you can be notified if there is a traffic accident, or another type of hold-up ahead, or if you are approaching an area where there is a severe weather event occurring.
 Not only can this shorten your journey time, but also improve safety.

 9. Available Anywhere

 One of the best features of GPS is that because it essentially works through satellite technology, it is available across the entire globe.
-There is no need to be caught out not knowing your own location, or get lost.
+There is no reason to be caught out not knowing your own location, or become lost.

 10. Updated and Maintained